xiaoyifan6/excel2mysql/README.md

 ### param

+> Note: `model` is deprecated, please use `mode`

 - mysql: config for mysql
-- model:
+- mode:

 ```
 delete: just drop table
-update: just add new table , and import data to a new table, if no config for mysql, the model eqaul "create"
+update: just add new table , and import data to a new table, if no config for mysql, the mode eqaul "create"
 create: drop all table, then create tables and import data to tables
 diff: compare excel and mysql , and you can get json data from "result"
 ```